andrewbaxter/blog/what_is_art.md

 But then I guess he later recanted... but anyway, a long time ago when I heard about the Ico creator, I wanted to argue back and say games _are_ art, but I couldn't do that without a definition for art.

 A clear definition for art can help clarify and move debates forward about art (what is and isn't art: sampling, AI, plagiarism).
-It can help people who want to make art but are experiencing deep gestalt decomposition.
+It can help people who want to make art but are experiencing deep semantic satiation over the concept.
 It could help in discussions and developing policy for protecting art: for instance, is a selfie taken by a monkey art?
 And maybe other things?
+Mostly for getting into arguments though I think.

-Wikipedia says
+Wikipedia says art is

 > The conscious production or arrangement of sounds, colours, forms, movements, or other elements in a manner that affects the senses and emotions